Type

 A silicon rim to dump & bang plates with one hand.

-Adding a visual distinction from the other waste bins.
+Adding a visual distinction from the other waste bins to prevent contamination issue.

 Although the project was developed and tested within a college cafeteria context, the formation of sustainable habits begins at an early age.